PURPOSE OF THIS POLICY

 - The university officials who were asked to address the complaint and the steps taken to resolve it;

 - The final resolution or disposition of the complaint;

-- Any external actions taken by the complainant, if any, of which VPSA becomes aware.
+- Any external actions taken by the complainant of which VPSA becomes aware.

 The information tracked will be made available to regulatory agencies and accrediting bodies, including the Higher Learning Commission and the Colorado Department of Higher Education, as required in accordance with applicable laws, regulations and policies.

 Failure to comply with this policy may result in no action being taken with respect to the subject matter of a complaint, or other disposition by the VPSA.
 Where such failure also involves a violation of rules and policies regarding student or employee conduct, disciplinary action may result in accordance with the applicable rules and policies.